 - 11.3.1.
 To be eligible to register for the next trimester's courses and attend the College for that trimester, the student must be in good financial standing.
 Neither transcripts nor grades will be issued to students, fee-payers, or others at the request of the student, unless the student is in good financial standing.
-Only students in good financial standing will be permitted to graduate and receive their degree certificate.
-To be in good financial standing, a student: - i. has paid all fees, fines, and penalties, or - ii. has agreed to a payment plan with the College, and this is currently up-to-date. - 11.3.2.
+Only students in good financial standing will be permitted to graduate and receive their degree diploma.
+To be in good financial standing, a student must have either have: - i. paid all outstanding fees, fines, and penalties, or - ii. agreed a payment plan with the College which is currently up to date. - 11.3.2.
 If a debt remains unpaid the College reserves the right to pass the account details to our external debt collection agency to recover.
 Additional agency fees and legal fees may be incurred.

 11.4.
-Overdue Individual Debt Collection Procedure
+Overdue Individual Debt Collection Procedure - Sanctions Applied

 - 11.4.1.
 While the procedure to collect monies outstanding is specific to each individual case, the following steps will be taken for all types of outstanding student debt: - i.
 Reminders issued from GCNYC - ii.
-Direct contact from the credit control team - iii.
+Direct contact from the fiancé/credit control team - iii.
 Prevented from re-registering for further courses until all debts have been paid in full and funds have cleared - iv.
 Prevented from graduating - v.
-Prevented from receiving an academic transcript - vi.
-Referral to a Debt Collection Agency
+Prevented from receiving an academic transcript vi.
+Referral to a Debt Collection Agency - Should this action be required a recovery fee equal to 10% of the outstanding amount will be levied with debts recovered via the appropriate legal process.